-Appointed as the Secretary on 31 October 2009.
-Mr Killen is a finance professional with over 18 years experience in the mining and exploration sector as principal of CPK Consulting and prior to that in various senior executive roles, including Financial Controller of Plutonic Resources Limited and Chief Financial Officer of Otter Gold Mines Limited.
+EXPERIENCE Appointed as the Secretary on 31 October 2009.
+Philip is a finance professional with over 18 years experience in the mining and exploration sector as principal of CPK Consulting and prior to that in various senior executive roles, including Financial Controller of Plutonic Resources Limited and Chief Financial Officer of Otter Gold Mines Limited.
 Previously he was with the Caltex Group for over 10 years in various senior finance, audit and technology roles located in Australia and overseas.
 His experience includes financial modeling to support bankable feasibility studies, development of funding strategies, treasury, statutory and ASX compliance reporting, and implementation of commercial systems.

-4,344,836 ordinary shares in Metminco Limited and 1,000,000 options to acquire shares.
+INTEREST IN SHARES 4,344,836 ordinary shares in Metminco Limited.
+AND OPTIONS